turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 This is the final version of our workflow, and is what you should be doing on every project, partner or solo.

 1. `git status` - make sure our working directory is clean.
 If there are changes, we need to figure out what to do with them, either commit them or stash them.
-1. `git pull origin master` - Make sure you are up to date with the latest version of master.
+1. `git pull origin main` - Make sure you are up to date with the latest version of main.
 1. `git branch <feature name>` - make a new branch based on a feature you want to add.
 Alternatively, you can use `git checkout -b <feature name>` to create and checkout the branch in one command.
 1. `git checkout <feature name>` - Checkout the branch
 1. Make changes